vsedach/Parenscript/README.md

 * [Tutorial](https://common-lisp.net/project/parenscript/tutorial.html)

 ## What's the difference?

-At the same time, Parenscript is different from almost all other "language X" to JavaScript translators in that it imposes almost no
+Parenscript is different from almost all other "language X" to JavaScript translators in that it imposes almost no
 overhead: